When is Cádiz Carnival 2022?

 When does the Gran Falla Teatro Contest of Carnival Groups begin?

-The Gran Falla Teatro Contest of Carnival Groups begins on January 20th,2020 a month before carnival officially begins.
-The Grand Falla Competition dates will take place on February 21st, 20.
+The Gran Falla Teatro Contest of Carnival Groups normally begins in January a month before carnival officially begins.

 Cadiz Carnival Musical Groups